wlonk/arcadia/rules/starting_the_game.rst

 .. index::
    single: blood

 Next, make families.
-Each player, the GM included, should add one family.
+Each player, the Host included, should add one family.
 The main characters will be from a subset of these.
 Choose a family name, where they live, a general sense of their wealth and status, and choose their *blood*.
 This is a boon that will be available